 - your age, fitness and general health

 Surgery is the main treatment for most types of soft tissue sarcoma.
-Surgery usually involves removing the cancer and some healthy tissue around the cancer.
-Doctors call this a wide local excision.
+It usually involves removing the cancer and some healthy tissue around the cancer, which is called a wide local excision.
 The healthy tissue is removed to help reduce the risk of the cancer coming back in that area.

-Radiotherapy uses high energy rays to destroy the cancer cells.
-Sarcoma is known to be very sensitive to radiotherapy.
-It may be used for several reasons, including:
+Radiation therapy (also known as radiotherapy) uses high energy rays to destroy cancer cells.
+It does not hurt and is usually given in small doses over a period of time to minimise side effects.
+Sarcoma is known to be very sensitive to radiation therapy.
+It may be used:

 - if the cancer is too big to remove with surgery

 - if the cancer has spread to other parts of the body

 - after surgery, to destroy any remaining cancer cells and stop the cancer coming back

 - if the cancer is in a place in the body that is too hard to reach using surgery.